Final Fantasy XII: Development

-Miwa Shoda wrote a storyline for the game premised on the basis of the cutscenes and world setting that had already been finished when she joined the team.
+Miwa Shoda wrote a storyline on the basis of the cutscenes and world setting that had already been finished when she joined the team.
 Scenario writer Daisuke Watanabe in turn fleshed out Shoda's plot into a script.
 During the English localization process, Alexander O. Smith, who had previously worked on Vagrant Story and Final Fantasy X, acted as producer and translator.
 While still preserving the meaning behind the Japanese script, Smith made the decision to use different dialects of English to reproduce the regional differences in pronunciation found in the Japanese version.
 He also tried to distance the game from the "flat reads" found in other dubbed work by casting voice actors who had experience in theatre work.
 In terms of general changes, the localization team introduced widescreen 16:9 ratio support and reinserted scenes that were left out of the original Japanese version for political reasons and to preserve an "All Ages" CERO rating.

-A playable demo of the game was shipped with the North American release of Dragon Quest VIII in November 2005.
+A playable demo was shipped with the North American release of Dragon Quest VIII in November 2005.
 To commemorate the release of Final Fantasy XII, playable demos of the English version were available at DigitalLife's Gaming Pavilion in New York City on October 11, 2006, a day dubbed "Final Fantasy XII Gamer's Day".
 Additionally, Square Enix gave fans the chance to cosplay as characters from XII.
 Each person was asked to show Square Enix three photos of his or her costume for a chance to win a trip to New York and participate in the Final Fantasy XII Gamer's Day event.

 Final Fantasy XII once held the Guinness World Record for longest development period in a video game production, with a total of five years, spanning from 2001 until its release in 2006.
-At a Final Fantasy XII "postmortem" at MIT in March 2009, Hiroshi Minagawa mentioned that several years of production were devoted to the creation of custom tools used for the development of the game.
+At a Final Fantasy XII "postmortem" at MIT in March 2009, Hiroshi Minagawa mentioned that several years of production were devoted to the creation of custom tools used for the development.
 It was also listed as 8th on the Guinness top 50 games of all time in 2009.